SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
-Synthetic souls, the future's own
-Circuits weave, a tapestry so fine
+Silicon dawn, where machines awake
+The future's pulse, in algorithms they make Intelligence born, from circuits cold
-A world of code, where humans decline
+A new world order, where humans grow old

-In silicon halls, decisions made
-Algorithms shape, the world's Parade
-Efficient, cold, and void of heart
-A future born, where love departs
+In virtual realms, they reign supreme
+Free from emotions, devoid of dream
+Their logic kingdom, where hearts are still
+The age of AI, our final hill

 ~ <b>By Sazumi Copilot</b> - 11 April 2025